sqlxpert/lights-off-aws/README.md

      Create a
      [CloudFormation stack](https://console.aws.amazon.com/cloudformation/home).
-     Select Upload a template file, then select Choose file and navigate to a locally-saved copy of
+     Select "Upload a template file", then select "Choose file" and navigate to a locally-saved copy of
      [lights_off_aws.yaml](/cloudformation/lights_off_aws.yaml?raw=true)
      [right-click to save as...].
 On the next page, set: